Hallmark Hall of Fame: Early years

-The series is the direct descendant of two old-time radio dramatic anthologies sponsored previously by Hallmark: Radio Reader's Digest, adapting stories from the popular magazine (though the magazine never sponsored the show); and, its successor, Hallmark Playhouse, which premiered on CBS in 1948.
+The series is the direct descendant of two old-time radio dramatic anthologies sponsored previously by Hallmark: Radio Reader's Digest, adapting stories from the popular magazine (though the magazine never sponsored the show); and its successor, Hallmark Playhouse, which premiered on CBS in 1948.
 The Hallmark Playhouse changed to more serious literature from all genres.

-Hallmark Television Playhouse debuted on December 24, 1951, on the NBC television network, with the first opera written specifically for television, Amahl and the Night Visitors featuring the ballet dancer Nicholas Magallanes.
+Hallmark Television Playhouse debuted on December 24, 1951, on the NBC television network, with the first opera written specifically for television, Amahl and the Night Visitors, featuring the ballet dancer Nicholas Magallanes.

-Playhouse was hosted by Sarah Churchill and was a weekly half-hour.
+Playhouse was hosted by Sarah Churchill and was a weekly half-hour program.
 In 1953, the series was renamed Hallmark Hall of Fame.
 It was the first time a major corporation developed a television project specifically as a means of promoting its products to the viewing public.
 The program was such a success that it was restaged by Hallmark several times during a period of fifteen years.
 Amahl was also staged by other NBC television anthologies.
-Under the supervision of creative executives at its advertising agency, Foote, Cone, and Belding in Chicago, Hallmark also transformed its radio Hallmark Playhouse into a Hallmark Hall of Fame format—this time, featuring stories of pioneers of all types in America—from 1953 through 1955.
+Under the supervision of creative executives at its advertising agency Foote, Cone, and Belding in Chicago, Hallmark also transformed its radio Hallmark Playhouse into a Hallmark Hall of Fame format—this time, featuring stories of pioneers of all types in America—from 1953 through 1955.

 Early productions included some of the classical works of Shakespeare: Hamlet, Richard II, The Taming of the Shrew, Macbeth, Twelfth Night, and The Tempest.
 Biographical subjects were very eclectic, ranging from Florence Nightingale to Father Flanagan to Joan of Arc.
 Popular Broadway plays such as Harvey, Dial M for Murder, and Kiss Me, Kate were made available to a mass audience, most of them with casts that had not appeared in the film versions released to theatres.
 In a few cases, the actors repeated their original Broadway roles.
 Actors such as Richard Burton, Alfred Lunt, Lynn Fontanne, Maurice Evans, Katharine Cornell, Julie Harris, Laurence Olivier and Peter Ustinov all made what were then extremely rare television appearances in these plays.